react-navigation/react-navigation.github.io/docs/bottom-tab-navigator.md

 });
 ```

-### `tabLongPress`
+#### `tabLongPress`

-This event is emitted when the user presses the tab button in the tab bar for extended period.
+This event is fired when the user presses the tab button for the current screen in the tab bar for an extended period.

 ## Example